-Priority category 3: The portion of a participant's benefit that was in pay status as of the beginning of the threeyear period ending on the termination date of the plan, or that would have been in pay status at the beginning of such three-year period if the participant had retired before the beginning of the three-year period and had commenced receiving benefits (in the normal form of annuity under the plan) as of the beginning of such period.
+Priority category 3: The portion of a participant's benefit that was in pay status as of the beginning of the threeyear period ending on the termination date of the plan, or that would have been in pay status at the beginning of such three-year period if the participant had retired before the beginning of the three-year period.
 In either case, however, the benefits in this category are limited to the lowest annuity benefit payable under the plan provisions at any time during the five-year period ending on the termination date (e.g., disregarding benefit increases in the five-year period).